structureddynamics/Open-Semantic-Framework-Installer/README.md

 General Options:
--h, --help                              Show this help section -v, --verbose                           Make this insaller verbose
+-h, --help                              Show this help section -v, --verbose                           Make this insaller verbose -c, --configure-installer               Configure the options used by this installer --list-configurations                   List the current configuration used by the installer tool

 Installation Options:
+Note: the [VERSION] parameter is optional.
---install-osf                           Install the Open Semantic Framework --install-apache2                       Install Apache2 --install-mysql                         Install MySQL
+      If no version is specified, the latest DEV version will be used --install-osf                           Install the Open Semantic Framework --install-apache2                       Install Apache2 --install-mysql                         Install MySQL